Adam Back = Satoshi Nakamoto theory — New York Times 2026 investigation claims and counter-evidence

 Carreyrou spent 18 months on the investigation, working with NYT AI expert Dylan Freedman.
 The methodology centered on stylometric comparison of cypherpunk-era writing:

-- Compiled correspondence from three cypherpunk mailing lists spanning roughly 1992 through 2008: the Cypherpunks list, the Cryptography list (metzdowd.com), and the Hashcash mailing list.
+• Compiled correspondence from three cypherpunk mailing lists spanning roughly 1992 through 2008: the Cypherpunks list, the Cryptography list (metzdowd.com), and the Hashcash mailing list.
 The third list — Hashcash — was the announce/discussion list for Adam Back’s own 1997 proof-of-work proposal, which means Back’s writing volume on that list is structurally elevated for reasons unrelated to whether Back is Satoshi.
-Back has himself flagged this as the central methodological problem: “I wrote prolifically about electronic cash for over a decade … my archived writing provides far more material for pattern-matching algorithms to latch onto than the writing of less active contributors.
-The match is an artefact of volume, not authorship.”
+Back has publicly objected on methodological grounds: he wrote far more on those lists than most other contributors over the same decade, so any pattern-matching system has much more of his text to train on, and a top match against his corpus mostly reflects how much he wrote rather than identifying him as Satoshi.

 Independent stylometric analysis by linguist Florian Cafiero, commissioned for the investigation, ranked Back highest among 12 candidates but Cafiero himself described the result as inconclusive.
 Hal Finney nearly tied with Back for the top spot in Cafiero’s ranking.